 The chemical signature of glove raw material “ingredients” are tested to ensure consistency of manufacturing and that they do not contain potentially toxic chemicals which could impact food and medical safety and glove user health.Test: Gas Chromatography Mass Spectrometry (GC / MS)

-Ultimately, these solvent extraction and toxic chemical tests provide an analysis of the glove raw material “ingredients”, and future test comparisons will ensure consistency of glove polymer composition and quality.
+Ultimately, these solvent extractions and toxic chemical tests provide an analysis of the glove raw material “ingredients”, and future test comparisons will ensure consistency of glove polymer composition and quality.

-Specific glove types can affect the risk of pathogen cross-contamination in ready-to-eat foods.
+Specific glove types can affect the risk of pathogen cross-contamination.

 Test: Physical Chemistry